Medicaid Work Requirement Wouldn't Shrink Spending Much

 It would turn the program from a federal-state entitlement that covers all the health care costs of those who are eligible to one in which the federal government gives the states a fixed amount of money each year to cover their Medicaid-eligible residents.

-The states could elect to receive a specific amount for each Medicaid beneficiary, or a simple block grant that's not tied to its Medicaid population.
+The states could elect to receive a specific amount for each Medicaid beneficiary, or a simple block grant that's not tied to their Medicaid population.

 The Congressional Budget Office estimates the proposed changes in Medicaid, before the work requirements were added to the bill, would save the federal government about $880 billion over 10 years.

-The work requirements will likely be embraced by a handful of state governors who in the past have asked the federal government for permission to impose them but were denied.
+The work requirements will very likely be embraced by a handful of state governors who in the past have asked the federal government for permission to impose them but were denied.
 The Obama administration routinely said no to such requests from states including Arizona, Indiana and Montana that sought waivers to change their Medicaid programs.

 Kentucky already has a request in to the Department of Health and Human services to make changes to its Medicaid program that would include requiring able-bodied adults who don't have children under age 6 to work to be eligible for benefits.